About Box 7

-The loss of this drum corps summer still brought an important opportunity for Box 7.
+The loss of the 2020 drum corps summer still brought an important opportunity for Box 7.

 Remember, our mission is:

 Resonating the good news of Jesus Christ, through the people of drum corps, for all of life.

 Our vision during the 2020 summer months was to develop a new generation of leaders for the future of the marching arts with discipleship and identity formation that will carry into the rest of their lives.
 We are passionate about helping these students connect with God through spiritual disciplines, cultivate meaningful friendships in a time of disconnection, and clarify their true identity and purpose from God.